oleksiivinogradov/youbank-doc/openBeSea-NFT-auction/openBeSea-how-to-whitelist-nft-contract.md

-## How to whitelist your NFT contract
+## How to whitelist an NFT contract

 Once you mint an NFT, you probably want to list it for auction.
 To do this, you need to whitelist the NFT contract first.